Initially, we like to chat through your ideas for your bespoke bathroom vanity unit over the phone.

 We then carefully remove all hardware including hinges and handles and strip away any old finishes such as varnish/wax and repair any damages, scratches or dents.
 At this point we can make a decision on the interior of drawers/cupboards - whether they are in good enough shape to be refinished with stain, oil or wax or if they should be painted out.

 At this stage we also measure and cut holes for basins, taps and wastes.
-If you know where plumbing will be joining the unit at this stage, we're also more than happy to cut holes in the back of the unit at this stage.
+If you know where plumbing will be joining the unit at this stage, we're also more than happy to cut holes in the back of the unit for you.
 However, if you are at all unsure, it may be best to leave this task to your bathroom fitter.

 If you've opted to keep the furniture's original hardware, we will clean it up and refinish it in line with our overall design - we have some amazing products than can change the tone of metal so we're sure we can get the exact finish you require.
-Or, we'll order new hardware of your choice.
+Or, we'll order new hardware of your choice (we can suggest some options)

 Once the furniture is stripped back and repaired, if it is being painted the process is as follows: